-WIOA includes enhanced "priority of service" requirements to ensure that recipients of public assistance and other hard-to serve populations are able to access critical employment and training services through the AJC system.
-TANF programs should work with workforce development boards and AJC operators to develop and implement new priority of service policies, and ensure that TANF recipients are prioritized under such policies and that they are offered services that meet their needs.
+WIOA includes enhanced "priority of service" requirements to ensure that recipients of public assistance and other hard-to-serve populations are able to access critical employment and training services through the NCWorks system.
+TANF programs should work with workforce development boards and NCWorks Career Centers' staff to develop and implement new priority of service policies; ensure that TANF recipients are prioritized under such policies; and offered services to meet their needs.